Kinovarobotics/kinova-movo/movo_remote_pc_setup/README.md

 **Setup for Simulation in VM linux:**

 In a VM linux machine, the setup procedure is the same as above.
 However, you may launch "sim_demo_VM.launch", instead of "sim_demo.launch".
-The recommended way to install for VM linux is using VM image we created.
+The recommended way to install for VM linux is using VM image created by Kinova.
 Please contact ros@kinova.ca for a copy.

 ## With MOVO robot
 ### Installation